matnex-mix/SPHP/readme.md

 - Write the documentation

 ### Contribution
-We're glady accepting contribution and issues, create an issue if you have one or add a pull requests
+We're glady accepting contribution and issues, create an issue if you have one or add a pull request to contribute to this project.

 ### Contact
 matnex.mix@gmail.com